MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create a middleware
+1. Create a middleware.

-2. Run the application
+2. Run the application.

-3. Change the order of middleware
+3. Change the order of middleware.

 ####	Task 1: Create a middleware.